cosmetic bonding thumb

 The technique is painless and takes approximately 30 minutes to an hour.

-The bonding procedure starts by booking in for a consultation and discussing your needs.
-Your dentist will advise you if they think you needed to whiten your teeth first or visit the hygienist.
+The bonding procedure starts by booking a consultation and discussing your needs.
+Your dentist will advise you if they think you need to whiten your teeth first or visit the hygienist.

 The treatment is then organised.
-On the treatment day, there is no local anesthetic used or necessary, the dentist will use a cheek and kip retractor to hold the lips away from the teeth and then will blow the tooth dry.
+On the treatment day, there is no local anaesthetic used or necessary; the dentist will use a cheek and lip retractor to hold the lips away from the teeth and then will blow the tooth dry.

 Sometimes roughening the surface of the tooth is needed.
 The dentist will then apply a conditioning fluid that will help clean the tooth and allow the resin to stick to your teeth.